YZ1GO/L.EIC017_ES_PRJ/README.md

 The medicament database made by [WSAyan](https://github.com/WSAyan/medicinedb).

-This project was developed for the "Engenharia de Software" (ES) course at @FEUP by team 2LEIC03T2:
+This project was developed for the "Engenharia de Software" (ES) course at @FEUP by team 2LEIC03T2 on May 2024:

 - Bruno Huang   (up202207517)
 - Ricardo Yang  (up202208465)